greenpro/sac_setup/README.md

 5. Run setup.sh, this will install ros, the sac workspace, and all other items for the workspace.
 6. The sac_setup project can now be removed from Ubuntu if desired.
 7. Follow the instructions in the sac workspace for running, modifying, and using the packages.

+## Build

+To build the workspace for the first time use the build.sh script from the sac directory.
+After this run "catkin_make".
+The first build after opening the terminal ". devel/setup.bash" may need to be run if catkin_make does not work.

+## Run

+To run a project, go the ~/sac workspace and type "roslaunch sac_launch towers.launch" or any of the other launch file names.
+These can be viewed in the ~/sac/sac_launch/launch/.

 ## packages
 ### sac_setup